-The status of the student will be then reviewed, and if the cumulative grade point average during the next semester is raised to 2.00 or higher the student is removed from probation.
-If the cumulative grade point average remains below 2.00, the student must use the appeals procedure to present extenuating circumstances which might lead to readmission as a student.
+The status of the student will be evaluated at the end of the semester.
+If the semester grad point average during the next semester is raised to a 2.00 but the cumulative grade point average remains below a 2.00 then academic probation remains.
+However, if the semester grade point average is below a 2.00 at anytime while on probation, the student will be academically dismissed.
+The student must use the appeals procedure to present extenuating circumstances which might lead to readmission.